Happy Turkey Day, everyone!!! Alright, moving on... When programs are building their rank lists, they want…

 Do they need to be handwritten, paper cards?

 Paper cards are nice, but an email is probably sufficient in most programs.
 Several people that I talked to sent emails to residents and paper cards to faculty.
 Your mileage may vary.
 Do what feels right to you.
-If you have terrible handwriting, it’s worth either taking extra special care to make sure your cards are legible, or sending emails.
+If you have terrible handwriting, either take extra special care to make sure your cards are legible, or send emails.
+An email invites a response, so if you want to ask a follow-up question, email is better.

 What do I say?